 Unless my math has gotten even worse that it was in school, Republican Brian Kemp spent $ 48,119.00 on videos in foreign languages to help non-English speakers vote in Georgia.
 Huh…

-• Note, Nov.
+Note, Nov.
 16, 2020: The other three (or four) videos have been removed from Youtube and the SoS page.
-We apparently only have this one because it was embedded here in 2016.
+We apparently only have the one because it was embedded here in 2016.
 In case it is removed somehow as well, HERE is a link to a back-up. *August 8, 2021 – here is another one.

 To: Georgia Secretary of State Brian Kemp